frostplexx/sunshine_virt_display/readme.md

 # Sunshine Virtual Display

-A script to dynamically create virtual displays for Sunshine game streaming on Linux using EDID overrides.

-## Overview

 This tool creates virtual displays that match the client's resolution and refresh rate when streaming via Sunshine.
 It automatically manages display connections by overriding EDID information and toggling display status.